-- 1. A clerical or administrative error was made in the calculation or assignments of the student's grade. - 2.
-The grade was not calculated in accordance with the grading criteria stated in the syllabus. - The grade was based on an arbitrary or unlawful reason, including discrimination, harassment, retaliation, or observance of religious holy days.
+- A clerical or administrative error was made in the calculation or assignments of the student's grade. - The grade was not calculated in accordance with the grading criteria stated in the syllabus. - The grade was based on an arbitrary or unlawful reason.